• Facebook

 The final dish with Tonkatsu sauce, sweet chili sauce and Japanese mayonnaise

-We also gazed through the window of a tiny Dickensian corner shop watching the ladies rapidly make Beijing dumplings Jiao Xi, which, in the States they call pot stickers.
+We gazed through the window of a tiny Dickensian corner shop watching the ladies rapidly make Beijing dumplings Jiao Xi, which, in the States they call pot stickers.
 Beijing dumplings have thicker pastry than dumplings made in Southern China (Canton).
 The menu also included something they still eat in Asian restaurants…’spam’.

-Walking around, Les pointed out the restaurant liked by critics such as Charles Campion and Fay Maschler Mr Kong on Lisle Street; the bloggers fave ‘Leongs Legends’ where you can get soup dumplings Xiao Long Bao (in Mandarin).Les declared that this restaurant had ‘a degree of authenticity’.
+Walking around, Les pointed out the restaurant liked by critics such as Charles Campion and Fay Maschler Mr Kong on Lisle Street; the bloggers fave ‘Leongs Legends’ where you can get soup dumplings Xiao Long Bao (in Mandarin).
+Les declared that this restaurant had ‘a degree of authenticity’.
 Les’ technique of eating these delicate dumplings is to carefully put it, without puncturing, onto his spoon, then make a hole allowing you to drink the soup, then, eat the dumpling.
-Others, such as Hollow Legs, who possess asbestos mouths it seems, wolf them down in one gulp.
+Others, such as Hollow Legs, who possess asbestos mouths, wolf them down in one gulp.

 Dim Sum was originally breakfast food but has become a meal you eat later and later in the day (now it’s a late ‘tea’ at 5 pm).
 Westerners, remarked Les, tend to choose 80 percent fried Dim Sum and 20 percent boiled.
 This is bad for the digestion.
-Orientals (if I may use that term to distinguish them from Asians from the Indian sub-continent) will choose food that is half fried, half boiled or steamed to aid the balance of Yin and Yang.
+Orientals (if I may use that term to distinguish them from Asians from the Indian sub-continent) will choose food that is half-fried, half-boiled or steamed to aid the balance of Yin and Yang.
 You should always drink tea with Dim Sum.

 The problem for me is that most Dim Sum, in fact the majority of Chinese food is made with meat stock.
 Les said that even if the dish said it was made with, say, fish, it would contain pork and that the waiters would lie to me.
 It’d be great if one restaurant made vegetarian Dim Sum.